 Each CAS project receives a roughly NOK 3.5 million grant, which is managed by each project's leader(s).

-CAS is also indirectly funded through its partnerships with Norwegian universities and university colleges.
+CAS is also indirectly funded through its partnerships with Norwegian universities, university colleges and research institutes.
 The partnerships, which last for five years and may be renewed, are structured to benefit CAS, the institutions, and the researchers themselves:

 - Faculty members who hold permanent research positions at CAS' partner institutions are granted extra sabbatical leave by their home institution during their stay